 Telecommunications giants Verizon and AT&T have agreed to a two-week delay in their planned deployment of additional frequencies for 5G wireless communications, along with a set of mitigations designed to reduce power levels around 50 U.S. airports.

-Flight Ops, News, Safety Culture
+Airport Ops, News, Runway Safety

 by FSF Editorial Staff